 Chipping into shower installs is like grabbing a chocolate from the lost lid box.
 You never really know what you’re gonna get.

-In this case, removing the shower floor tile and base uncovered a solid traditional fiberglass waterproofing pan that was properly installed.
+In this case, removing the shower floor tile and base uncovered a solid traditional fiberglass waterproofing pan that was properly installed for the most part.
 Aside from the nail holes on the curb, the pan was properly bonded to the drain assembly and properly wrapped up underneath the concrete backerboard wall tile substrate.

 Whomever installed the shower floor tile had simply screwed up on the slope and ignored the nails that some dumb backerboard installer had pounded through the fiberglass waterproofing pan wrapped around the 2x4s that framed the shower curb.
 A competent fiberglass installer had done the waterproofing liner but then some dopey incompetent tile installer had screwed things up from there.

-The good news was that this could be a very clear cost-saving repair.
+The good news?
+All of these problems can be fixed without demolishing the entire shower.
 The shower pan waterproofing was fundamentally sound, so the fix was pretty straightforward.
-Just carefully chip out the existing floor tile and concrete base, and then apply some thick coats of paint-on RedGard elastomeric waterproofing to seal the curb (and all over the existing pan, just for peace of mind).
+Just very carefully chip out the existing floor tile and concrete base.
+Then, apply some thick coats of paint-on RedGard elastomeric waterproofing to seal the curb (and all over the existing pan for added peace of mind).